 This makes sure rbenv is set up and running in your terminal environment.
 Now you’re ready to install Ruby!

-You can install as many versions of Ruby you like now using the
+Now that you have rbenv installed and working, you can install as many versions of Ruby you like using the

 rbenv install command.

 To see a list of Ruby versions available for installation, run

 rbenv install -l.
 The list this prints out is quite long and comprehensive.
 For our purposes, we’re really only interested in the plain Rubies up the top (the ones that only have numbers in their version names).
 The others (like JRuby, etc) are different implementations of Ruby written by the wider Ruby community.

 Let’s install Ruby 2.5.1

 $ rbenv install 2.5.1